Head of Online Medical Content

 Visual alert systems: On most cruises, you can be provided with a wireless visual alert system and/or text phones via which the crew can inform you of any emergencies or announcements that may affect you.

-Induction loops on board: Again, plan ahead and check all accommodations available such as hearing loops which are usually available at help desks and around the ships for announcements.
+Induction loops on board: Again, plan ahead and check all accommodations available, such as hearing loops, which are usually available at help desks and around the ships for announcements.

 Hearing support systems: Theatres and venues on board will also often supply infrared hearing support systems with compatible headsets.
-Once at the venue, it is important to speak with staff who will direct you where to sit to get the best results from the equipment.
+Once at the venue, it is important to speak with the staff who will direct you to where to sit to get the best results from the equipment.

 Cruises can be a fantastic way to explore different destinations and enjoy a variety of onboard experiences.
 With proper planning and clear communication with the cruise line, you can have a memorable and comfortable cruise whilst confidently managing your hearing loss.

-Passenger assistance is available via your rail provider, when booking, contact their customer support to find out what they offer.
-Accommodations can include using Signlive on board, trains are usually equipped with hearing loops and companies are now allowing hearing dogs on board their trains.
+Passenger assistance is available via your rail provider.
+When booking, contact their customer support to find out what they offer.
+Accommodations can include using Signlive on board, trains are usually equipped with hearing loops, and companies are now allowing hearing dogs on board their trains.

 You might also find it helpful to download the Passenger Assistance app.
 The app allows you to inform the company of your journey and send your request directly to the train operator, who will arrange assistance for you.